lhw610/3D_UNet_Segmentation/README.rst

 -------
 This 3D UNet with spatial data augmentation used in segmentation model comparison in low supervised setting:

-"Few Labeled Atlases are Necessary for Deep-Learning-Based Segmentation."
+"Few Labeled Atlases are Necessary for Deep-Learning-Based Segmentation." <br />
-| Hyeon Woo Lee, Mert R. Sabuncu, and Adrian V. Dalca.
+Hyeon Woo Lee, Mert R. Sabuncu, and Adrian V. Dalca. <br />
-| Neurips ML4HL. arXiv preprint arXiv:1908.04466 (2019).
+Neurips ML4HL. arXiv preprint arXiv:1908.04466 (2019).

 * Our proposed method in this paper, multi-atlas segmentation with semi-supervision can be found from: voxelmorph.mit.edu

 Spatial Transformer Network implementation code is from:

-Unsupervised Learning for Fast Probabilistic Diffeomorphic Registration
+Unsupervised Learning for Fast Probabilistic Diffeomorphic Registration <br />
-| Adrian V. Dalca, Guha Balakrishnan, John Guttag, Mert R. Sabuncu
+Adrian V. Dalca, Guha Balakrishnan, John Guttag, Mert R. Sabuncu <br />
-| MICCAI 2018. eprint arXiv:1805.04605
+MICCAI 2018. eprint arXiv:1805.04605

 Contacts
 -------